Does Weed Help IUD Cramps?

 Healthline says, “These cramps may gradually decrease in severity but continue on and off for the first few weeks after insertion.
 They should subside entirely within the first three to six months.”

-Some stoners report that smoking weed has helped to alleviate their IUD cramps.
+Some people report that smoking weed has helped to alleviate their IUD cramps.
 One Reddit user said, “Smoking in the evenings before bed really helped dull the pain and lull me to sleep gently.”
 Another one said, “I actually started smoking to help with the cramps.”

-At the same time, Healthline says to seek medical attention if the pain is severe and persistent.
+However, Healthline says to seek medical attention if the pain is severe and persistent.

 Can I Smoke Weed Before an IUD Insertion?

+Many people are unprepared for the pain of an IUD insertion.
 Web MD states, “You may feel cramping and discomfort as it’s being put in.
 You may feel nauseated or dizzy.
 Or you may have no symptoms at all.”

 - Eat a meal and keep hydrated.